stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-A similar approach will be used when GLFW device listeners are reintroduced.
+A similar approach will be used when GLFW device listeners are reintroduced later.

 #### Diagnostic Report